-Certification
+Application Certification:

 I certify that the information in this application is true and correct to the best of my knowledge.
-I will apply for any state, federal or local assistance for which I may be eligible to help pay for this hospital bill.
-I understand that the information provided may be verified by the hospital, and I authorize the hospital to contact third parties to verify the accuracy of the information provided in this application.
-I understand that if I knowingly provide untrue information in this application, I will be ineligible for financial assistance, any financial assistance granted to me may be reversed, and I will be responsible for the payment of the hospital bill.
+I will apply for any state, federal, or local assistance for which I may be eligible to help pay for this NS-EEH bill.
+I understand that the information provided may be verified by NS-EEH, and I authorize NS-EEH to contact third parties to verify the accuracy of the information provided in this application.
+I understand that if I knowingly provide untrue information in this application, I will be ineligible for financial assistance, any financial assistance granted to me may be reversed, and I will be responsible for the payment of the NS-EEH bill.